-In addition, due to the importance of his position in driving revenue and, therefore, stockholder value, Mr. Bubeck was eligible to receive monthly commissions based our revenue for each month of 2018.
-Since revenue growth is critical to our success, the Board believes that it is important to directly link a significant portion of Mr. Bubeck's target total direct compensation opportunity to achieving our monthly revenue targets.
+Due to the importance of his position in driving revenue and, therefore, stockholder value, Mr. Bubeck was eligible to receive monthly commissions based our revenue for each month of 2020.
+Since revenue growth is critical to our success, the Board believes that it is important to directly link a significant portion of Mr. Bubeck's target total direct compensation to achieving our monthly revenue targets.
+Together with his performance-based restricted stock award, Mr. Bubeck's sales commission opportunity is a second compensation element focused on the Company's customer acquisition and satisfaction, a structure the Company also believes is important for its Chief Revenue Officer.

-At the beginning of 2018, monthly revenue targets for Mr. Bubeck for the year and his target commission opportunity for the year were established.
-Mr. Bubeck's monthly commissions were determined by measuring our actual net new revenue for each month against the preestablished revenue target for that month, with the resulting percentage multiplied by his target commission opportunity.
-In 2018, approximately one-third of his target total cash compensation opportunity was tied to the achievement of these revenue targets.
+At the beginning of 2020, monthly revenue growth targets were established for Mr. Bubeck for the year and his target commission for the year was set at \$146,880.
+Mr. Bubeck's commissions were paid monthly and determined each month by measuring our actual net new revenue for each month, measured both company-wide and on a regional basis, against the preestablished revenue growth targets for that month, with the resulting percentage multiplied by his target commissions for each category for the month.
+Mr. Bubeck's revenue growth targets for 2020 were not adjusted for the impact of the COVID-19 pandemic.
+In light of the impact of the COVID-19 pandemic on demand from our corporate customers, the Company lowered a component of Mr. Bubeck's monthly revenue growth targets by 10% for 2021.
+In 2020, approximately one-third of Mr. Bubeck's target total cash compensation was tied to the achievement of these monthly revenue targets.

-For 2018, Mr. Bubeck achieved 99% of his revenue target for the year.
-Accordingly, he received \$98,548 of his target commission opportunity of \$100,000 based on his monthly performance against his targets.
+For 2020, Mr. Bubeck achieved 91% of his aggregate revenue target for the year.
+Accordingly, he received \$133,898 of his target commission of \$146,880 based on his monthly performance against his targets.